Pennagaram Assembly constituency

 Pennagaram is a state assembly constituency in Dharmapuri district in Tamil Nadu, India.
 Its State Assembly Constituency number is 58.
 It comprises Pennagaram taluk and a portion of Palacode taluk.
-It is a part of Dharmapuri constituency for national elections to the Parliament of India.
+It is a part of Dharmapuri Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.